MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ## Using Connect-MgGraph

 `Connect-MgGraph` must be invoked before any commands that access Microsoft Graph.
-This cmdlet gets the access token, which is managed by the Microsoft Graph .NET Core SDK and uses the Microsoft Authentication Library.
+This cmdlet gets the access token using the Microsoft Authentication Library.

 ### Delegated access